 The cast of The Human Centipede (First Sequence) have opened up about what it was really like behind the scenes of one of the most controversial horror movies of all time.

-But filming the movie’s shocking moments was far less dangerous than you think.
+But shooting the film's shocking moments was far less dangerous than you might think.

-Speaking to Horror Channel back in 2010, actors Akihiro Kitamura, Ashley C. Williams and Ashlynn Yennie shared how they were approached by director Tom Six.
+Speaking to Horror Channel back in 2010, Human Centipede actors Akihiro Kitamura, Ashley C. Williams and Ashlynn Yennie shared how they were approached by director Tom Six.

 Kitamura played Katsuro at the front, Williams portrayed Lindsay in the middle, and Yennie played Jenny at the end of the film’s disturbing 'human centipede'.

-And despite the bizarre premise, the actors said they were on board from the start.
+Despite the bizarre premise, the stars said they were on board from the start.

-“Tom, the director, told me the beautiful girl is going to be attached to your ass,” Kitamura said.
+“Tom, the director, told me the beautiful girl is going to be attached to your a**,” Kitamura said.
 “And I said, yeah, I would do it.”

 For Williams, the experience started with an unusual audition in New York.
 The director showed her a drawing that explained the film’s central idea.